 Mo ended up walking us both home, and Nancy and I realized that he only lives a few minutes away from her!
 Small world.
 I’m only envious that I won’t be there to hang out as well.

-Nancy and I made good use of my last full day in London.
+Nancy and I made good use of my last full day there, visiting as many local London sites as we could.
 We started off with breakfast at Milk Cafe, an ultra trendy café in Clapham.
 If the menu options and decor didn’t make the trendy vibe apparent, then the fact that they serve horchata, a Mexican milk drink, confirmed it.
 However, my salmon and poached eggs were absolutely delicious, and I’m a sucker for a good atmosphere.

 Per the recommendation of TimeOut, Nancy and I decided to make our way to King’s Cross to check out an outdoor market.
 When we arrived, we were surprised to find nothing but a couple of food trucks parked in a plaza.
-Apparently the market is only during the summer, and since it was officially September, nada.
+Apparently the market is only there in the summer, and since it was officially September, nada.
 Sad times.
-Luckily we were a short Tube ride away from Covent Garden, where we spent a good chunk of time watching a hilarious Australian stand-up comic.
+Luckily we were a short Tube ride away from one of my favorite local London sites, Covent Garden, where we spent a good chunk of time watching a hilarious Australian stand-up comic.

 Once my stomach stopped hurting from laughter, Nancy and I meandered over to Neal’s Yard.
 Located off the main road in a little alley, Neal’s Yard is famous for its brightly colored buildings.
-It almost felt like I was walking into another world!
+It almost felt like I was walking into another world – definitely a must-visit if you’re interested in local London sites!

-It was starting to get a bit chilly, so we decided to walk to Soho for a spot of English tea.
-Nancy was using Apple maps to get us there, so naturally, we got lost.
-I got to see more of the city, though, so I was completely okay with this.
-I even spotted a Chipotle!
+It was starting to get a bit chilly, so we decided to walk to Soho for a spot of tea.
+Nancy was using Apple maps to get us there, so, naturally, we got lost.
+I got to see more of the city, though, so I was completely okay with it.
+Apparently getting lost is a great way to find local London sites – I even spotted a Chipotle!
 It didn’t seem particularly popular – maybe only Americans are obsessed with it.
 Anyway, we eventually made it to Yumchaa, where I had a delicious cup of fusion chai.

 Shortly after, Rachael texted us that she was running late.
 Since Nancy and I were freezing (did I mention it was raining?), we decided to kill some time at the Westfield mall while waiting.
 Side note: this mall is HUGE.
 It’s five stories high and packed with brands from all over the world.
 If you’re a person that likes every store imaginable at your disposal, then Westfield is the way to go.

 Sadly, the next day was my last day in London.
 Since my flight was at 3 pm, I only had time to have breakfast with Nancy before schlepping to the airport.
-We ended up choosing to eat at Brew Cafe in Wimbledon which wasn’t particularly amazing, but at least I got to see a bit of the city!
+We ended up choosing to eat at Brew Cafe in Wimbledon, which wasn’t particularly amazing, but at least I got to see a bit of the city, and explore a few more local London sites!
 It’s very posh, as the Brits like to say.

 After breakfast, Nancy and I said our goodbyes.
 I really hate goodbyes.
-Luckily, Nancy’s brother is moving to LA soon so she will be visiting sometime soon!
+Luckily, Nancy’s brother is moving to LA, so she will be visiting sometime soon!

 I managed to make it to the airport two hours before my flight with my luggage in one piece.
 This time, I was prepared and bought plenty of snacks for the plane since I flew Norwegian home.
 While it was a little sad to head home, I have a feeling I’ll be back again in Europe soon!

-TLDR: a short summary of what I did and where I ate for those too lazy to read the post
+TLDR: a short summary of what I did and where I ate in London for those too lazy to read the post

 Where I went: